cortadocodes/course-udacity-how-to-use-git-and-github/lesson-3-reflections.md

 more place than just locally.
 The remote can then facilitate other clones of the repository, or more remotes can be created for greater distribution; this all makes the storage of the code much more robust and less likely to be lost due to mistake, system failure or malicious attacks.

+## Why might you want to always pull changes manually rather than having Git automatically stay up-to-date with your remote repository?
+If somebody is makign active changes to a file you're changing, there may be many conflicts from pulling; it may be better to deal with these once when you choose to pull, rather than every time an automatic pull takes place.
+Also, you may want to branch at a certain point, so you wouldn't want to pull until you'd branched or the branch could be in the wrong place (although there are ways to get around this).